Christopher Strachey: Career

 He developed the Combined Programming Language (CPL).
 His influential set of lecture notes Fundamental Concepts in Programming Languages formalised the distinction between L- and R- values (as seen in the C programming language).
 Strachey also coined the term currying, although he did not invent the underlying concept.

 He was instrumental in the design of the Ferranti Pegasus computer.

-He was a pioneer of early video games creating a version of draughts for the Ferranti Mark 1.

 The macro language m4 derives much from Strachey's GPM (General Purpose Macrogenerator), one of the earliest macro expansion languages.

+Strachey contracted an illness diagnosed as jaundice, which after a period of seeming recovery returned, and he died of infectious hepatitis on 18 May 1975.
+After his death, Strachey was succeeded by Sir Tony Hoare as Head of the Programming Research Group at Oxford, starting in 1977.

 Legacy

-The Department of Computer Science at the University of Oxford has a Christopher Strachey Professorship of Computing, currently held by Samson Abramsky FRS.
+The Department of Computer Science at the University of Oxford has a Christopher Strachey Professorship of Computing, which has been held by the following: